The Danes love smørrebrød

 Record-breaking smørrebrød: Ida Davidsen

 Restaurant Ida Davidsen is one of Denmark's most famous Smørrebrød restaurants.
 Located right next to Amalienborg Palace in Copenhagen, there's a good chance you'll end up sampling Ida's famous smørrebrød at a table next to Danish celebrities or royalty.
-Her restaurant has the world's longest menu, according to the Guiness Book of Records, and includes many specialities named after famous Danes like Michael Laudrup, H.C.
-Andersen, and the Crown Prince Frederik.
+Her restaurant has the world's longest menu, according to the Guiness Book of Records, and includes many specialities named after famous Danes.

-In London, you can get a taste of Danish smørrebrød at ScandiKitcen or in the soon to open Snaps & Rye.
-These two restaurants follow in the footsteps of their Danish counterparts, catering a whole new generation that have fallen in love with the no-frills concept of bread and a mouth-watering variety of toppings spilling over.
-In Denmark, you can sample traditional smørrebrød in countless cafés, pubs and restaurants across the country and many places are offering healthier options.
+Nowadays, you can even get smørrebrød in New York City.
+A whole new generation have fallen in love with the no-frills concept of bread and a mouth-watering variety of toppings spilling over.
+You can sample tradition smørrebrød in countless cafés, pubs and restaurants across Denmark and many places are offering healthier options.
 So pile up the herring, sausage, egg, pate and pork and have fun finding your favourite smørrebrød!

 Smørrebrød on your phone